 Finance and Administration Manager

-Ercan holds a bachelor’s degree in business administration and a master’s degree in accounting and controlling.
-As an accountant, Ercan is responsible for the running of WIN’s day-to-day business, and the further development of financial accounting, project controlling, human resources, and IT services and infrastructure.
+Klaus is responsible for the running of WIN’s day-to-day business, and the further development of financial accounting, project controlling, human resources, and IT services and infrastructure.
 He has a degree in business administration and over 20 years of experience in the construction and public administration sectors.

 Barbara has over 20 years’ experience in water and natural resources management in developing countries with a focus on good governance and addressing poverty and inequality, including gender and other forms of social and economic marginalization.
 Before joining WIN, she was Executive Director of the Pegasys Institute, and a Director at Pegasys Consulting.
 She also worked for over a decade in senior management in the public sector, including as Ministerial advisor on water.

 WIN ASSOCIATED CONSULTANTS NETWORK